Technische Hochschule OWL: Technology and Knowledge transfer

 2016 with Innovation Campus Lemgo a new major regional urban development project[7] was announced.
 The aim is to create a new ecosystem for the digital economy in OWL that links existing and new players throughout the innovation chain education - research - economy.
 The two vocational colleges Lüttfeld and Hanse, the Fraunhofer IOSB-INA, the TH OWL, technology centres (such as SmartFactoryOWL) and innovation centres (such as Centrum Industrial IT) work closely together.
 With the Phoenix Contact Arena, a multifunctional event location is available on campus.
 Existing areas are to be upgraded, new places with a high quality of life are to be created and further research facilities and companies are to be established.

 On the Innovation Campus Lemgo, the Landesverband Lippe offers more than 300 partially furnished apartments in several student residences.
 Starting in 2013, further student residences with more than 100 apartments have been privately built on the Innovation Campus Lemgo.

-The Innovation Campus Lemgo can be reached by public transportion services via different bus lines or with the RB73 (Bielefeld-Lage-Lemgo) of the Eurobahn at the train stop Lemgo-Lüttfeld.
+The Innovation Campus Lemgo can be reached by public transportation services via different bus lines or with the RB73 (Bielefeld-Lage-Lemgo) of the Eurobahn at the train stop Lemgo-Lüttfeld.